 This easy Instant Pot Jasmine Rice recipe lets you make perfect jasmine rice in the electric pressure cooker in just a few minutes.
 Serve it as a quick side dish or as part of your main dish!

-This pressure cooker jasmine rice tastes exactly like the kind you get at your favorite Thai restaurant -- maybe even better.
-Once you learn to make rice in the Instant Pot, you won't want to make it any other way--not even in a rice cooker!
+This pressure cooker jasmine rice tastes exactly like the kind you get at your favorite Thai restaurant — maybe even better.
+Once you learn to make rice in the Instant Pot, you won’t want to make it any other way–not even in a rice cooker!

-Rice to water ratio
+Rice to Water Ratio

-I use a ratio of 1 part rice to 1 part water -- equal parts, or 1:1.
-Some recipes call for more water, but I think the texture is perfect when the ratio is equal -- not too dry, not too gooey.
+Some recipes call for more water, but I think the texture is perfect when the ratio is equal — not too dry, not too gooey.

 It has just the right amount of sticky texture so the rice won't fall off of your fork.

-The rice is done after cooking on high pressure for 4 minutes and a natural release of 10 minutes.
-And that's it, you guys!
-Perfect jasmine rice every time!
+The rice is done after cooking on high pressure for 4 minutes and a natural release of 10 minutes, for a total cooking time of 14 minutes.

 This jasmine rice Instant Pot recipe is for 2 cups of jasmine rice, but the cook time is the same for 3 cups of rice or 1 cup of rice.
-Oh, as bonus, your house will smell amazing.
-Think of it as a natural air freshener!

 Variations